 Let your patients know that although you want to encourage them to stay clean, you’ll be there if they relapse.
 It’s important for them to know they need to reach out for support if they fall off the path.
 Those who relapse need to know they can reach out to loved ones and professionals for support.
 They need to lean on someone to help them get back up and stay clean.
 Let them know they aren’t a failure and help them find the strength to move on.

-Relapsing can be an unfortunate part of the recovery journey.
+Relapse and recovery can be an unfortunate part of the journey.
 Help prepare your clients to find ways to avoid relapse, but also share with them what to do if it should occur.
 Give your clients the best chance at establishing their ultimate goal of living in recovery.